 - 42 U.S.C.
 Sections 1404a-1440: Low Income Housing

 The U.S. Department of Housing and Urban Development offers grants, loans, and other assistance to persons developing or improving low-income housing.
-The Department's regulations are published officially in Title 24 of CFR (the Code of Federal Regulations), the print version of which is available in all Maryland law libraries and many Maryland public libraries.
+The Department's regulations are published officially in Title 24 of CFR (the Code of Federal Regulations).
+The print version of the CFR is available in all Maryland law libraries and many Maryland public libraries.
 The Department's regulations are also available electronically on the GPO Access home page.

 Resources for Additional Help

-The resources below may help you to understand subsidized housing law.
-Keep in mind, however, that books that explain the law are no substitute for the law itself.
+The resources below may help you understand subsidized housing law.
+Keep in mind, however, that books explaining the law are no substitute for the law itself.
 You should always verify what the authors of these books say about the law by looking up the statutes, cases, and regulations the books cite.
 Some of these books may also include sample forms.

 - HUD's Office of Public and Indian Housing